Skip to Content

 Once the wood is loaded into the cylinder, you must close all the doors and seal the cylinder tightly.

-Us an industrial vacuum pump to remove the air from the cylinder, and that includes pulling air out of the wood too.
+Use an industrial vacuum pump to remove the air from the cylinder, including pulling air out of the wood.

 Step 4: Preservative solution